TimEnalls/Portfolio/README.md

 # My Portfolio

-This repository contains projects I worked on in the past.
+This repository contains Data Science projects I worked on in the past in one location.